AhmedEljanady/Walmart-API/README.md

 - `app.js`: The entry point of the backend server.
 <!-- - `/config`: Contains configuration files for environment variables, database connection, etc. -->

+## Deployment
+This project deployed on this link: 'https://walmart-api.onrender.com'

 ## Getting Started

 To get started with the backend development of the Walmart Clone project, follow these steps: